2024–25 Jay Trophy

 The 2024–25 Jay Trophy was the inaugural season of the Jay Trophy, the premier domestic red ball competition played in Nepal.
 The tournament started on 5 January 2025, and the final held on 14 January 2025.

+Nepal Police Club won the inaugural season after defeating Tribhuwan Army Club by 28 runs in the final.

 Background

 In January 2024, Cricket Association of Nepal proposed the Men’s Elite Trophy before changing it to Jay Trophy Men's Elite Cup to introduce a multi-day format for the top teams from the Prime Minister Cup.
 This initiative aims to provide a higher level of competition and further the development of cricket in Nepal.